thepaperpilot/thepaperpilot.github.io/site/garden/consumer-boycotts/index.md

 As far as product groups go, becoming vegetarian or even vegan are really powerful boycotts for protecting animal rights.

 If possible, just try to buy less in general.
 Reuse the things you buy, try to repair before replacing items, and seek out ways to buy things with minimal or even zero waste, such as using refilleries or buying bulk groceries.
 You can find such stores [here](https://www.litterless.com/wheretoshop).
+The best alternative to any boycotted item is nothing at all.

 Boycotts alone won’t dismantle unjust systems, but when done strategically and sustained over time, they become a powerful tool in the broader fight for change.